ung0v/ai-sdk-v5-crash-course/exercises/08-agents-and-workflows/08.04-breaking-the-loop-early/problem/readme.md

 - If the `streamObject` call says we should break out of the loop, we should do so
 - Stream the feedback to the frontend as it appears

-The way that `streamObject` works is a little esoteric, so I've provided a little bit of reference material which I will link to below.

 Good luck, and I'll see you in the solution.

 ## Steps To Complete